George Andrew Davis Jr.: Philippines

 Around December 1944, the unit began supporting missions in the Philippines and was moved to Tacloban Airport on Leyte Island.
 On December 10, after five uneventful weather-probing missions, Davis and the unit were assigned an escort mission.
 The aircraft were instructed to cover a flotilla of troop transports that were moving from Baybay to Oromoc Bay.
 En route, they were attacked by four Ki-61 Tony aircraft at 7000 ft.
 After a series of quick maneuvers, Davis climbed to 15000 ft and took advantage of the sun's glare to ambush two aircraft below him.
 He pursued them as far as Cebu Island.
 He closed to within 75 yd of the pair before destroying the first with his machine guns, and then the second near Negros Island as it attempted to dive for cover in a cloud.

 The unit undertook eight more patrol missions over Mindoro, covering Allied convoys.

 On December 20, Davis was in one of twelve Thunderbolts patrolling Mindoro when eight A6M Zeroes were spotted attempting to ambush the flight from behind.
 Davis managed to rake the cockpit of one Zero and kill the pilot, earning him his fifth victory and the status of flying ace.
-Immediately after this, however, Davis' P-47 was struck by machine-gun fire from another aircraft, damaging the propeller and left wing components.
-On December 24, on a mission to escort several B-24s on a bombing mission of the Japanese-held Clark Field at Manila, Davis shot down two more Zeroes that were part of a group of Japanese aircraft attempting to harass the bombers.
+Immediately after this, however, Davis's P-47 was struck by machine-gun fire from another aircraft, damaging the propeller and left wing components.
+On December 24, on a mission to escort several B-24s on a bombing mission of the Japanese-held Clark Field at Luzon, Davis shot down two more Zeroes that were part of a group of Japanese aircraft attempting to harass the bombers.
 Davis was awarded a Silver Star for this action.

 Between the date of this action and February 19, 1945, Davis flew another 47 missions, most of them entailing the escorting of bombers or ships, and a few of them consisting of ground-attacks, but he saw little or no aerial combat during that time.
 On February 19, he was withdrawn from the front to begin certification on the P-51 Mustang, logging 45 hours of training time on the aircraft through the end of March.
 He returned to combat duty only briefly in April, flying in three combat missions as a copilot aboard a B-25 Mitchell bomber.
 On May 3, 1945, he was reassigned to Goodfellow Field at San Angelo, Texas, helping to train new pilots and serving as an operations officer for the base until the end of the war.

 During his World War II service, Davis flew 266 missions, accruing a total of 705 combat hours and destroying seven Japanese aircraft.
 For these exploits, he was awarded the Silver Star, two Distinguished Flying Crosses and nine Air Medals.
 By the end of this war, Davis had over 2,200 hours of flight time.